-The Content Destination Address subfield is the higher layer destination address and port of the content encoded as following.
+The Content Destination Address subfield is the destination address and port of the content encoded as following.

-If the Content Destination Address Type is UDP/IPv4, the format of the Content Destination Address subfield format is shown in the Figure 9-bc5 (Content Destination Address subfield format for UDP/IPv4).
-The Destination UDP Port subfield is encoded in little endian.
+If the Content Destination Address Type is UDP/IPv4, the format of the Content Destination Address subfield is shown in Figure 9-bc5 (Content Destination Address subfield format for UDP/IPv4).